 In this tutorial, we’ve gone over all the steps necessary to set up Vaultwarden in your home lab environment using Docker Compose, in addition to discussing the differences between Vaultwarden and Bitwarden and why you might choose it.

-If you found this tutorial helpful and would like to support my efforts to create additional tutorials and resources like this, please consider a subscription for just $5 per month or a one time donation via the “Buy Me A Coffee” button on this website.
-(It looks like a coffee cup in the corner of the page.
-You can’t miss it!)
+If you found this tutorial helpful and would like to support our efforts to create additional resources like this, please consider making a donation.
 Your support is greatly appreciated!

 If you can’t make a donation, please consider sharing this tutorial with others who may benefit from it.
 If you have questions about anything regarding this tutorial, please be sure to leave them in the comments below.
 Thanks for reading, and I hope you visit again soon!